 About GLOBALG.A.P.

-National technical working groups (NTWGs) facilitate the implementation of GLOBALG.A.P. standards and add-ons in specific countries.
-Led by GLOBALG.A.P.
-Community Members, NTWGs bridge the gap from global to local by identifying adaptation and application challenges at a national level and developing national interpretation guidelines (NIGs) – supporting fit-for-purpose solutions and cost-effective audit processes around the world.
+National technical working groups (NTWGs) facilitate the implementation of GLOBALG.A.P. solutions in specific countries.
+They help bridge the gap from global to local by identifying application challenges at a national level and developing national interpretation guidelines.

 Thinking globally, acting locally